Resentment In Recovery

 Dealing With People & Family You Resent

-It is a common experience for people to feel resentment toward their families.
+It is a common experience for people to feel resentment toward their families and others.
 It can be the result of many things, including:

 – The way your parents treated you when you were growing up